Frequently Asked Questions

 How can I purchase properties seized for non-payment of taxes?

-Attend the tax sale held once a year in November.
-The dates of delinquent tax sales are advertised in a newspaper of general circulation before each sale.
+Attend the tax sale, which is held in November or December of each year.
+The Land Sale Listings are advertised in a newspaper (Post & Courier) of general circulation before each sale.

 When are the Tax Sales held?

-Our Land and Mobile Home Sales are held the 1st Monday in November of each year.
+Our Land and Mobile Home Sales are held in November or December of each year.
+Please contact the office for more information.
 The sales are conducted at the Berkeley County Administration Building (1003 Hwy 52) Moncks Corner, SC.

 How can I find the location of the property being advertised for sale?